ChanceYu/lightest-get/README.md

 [![Language][img-javascript]][url-github]
 [![License][img-mit]][url-mit]

-The lightest way to get object value in the world.
+The lightest package to get object value in the world.
 Less than **0.26K** size after compression.

 ## Usage
 ```javascript